Twolf540/UltimateJavaRepository/Unit05/notes67.md

 this is the one of the few times 'this' will hava an effect on the code

 'this' can be used in a method call inside of a method.
 Ex: using 'this' in an awardPoints call inside of an updateScore call by a Dog object
+## 5.10 - Ethical and Social Implications of Computing Systems
+### 5_10 P1
+Golden Rule: Do unto others as you would have them do unto you